OpenBookPrices/openbookprices-fetchers/README.md

 The `authors` and `title` field are optional, but it is nice if they are included.
 The `found` can be `true` or `false` - true meaning that the vendor knows about this book.

-The `url` is where the specific link on the vendor's site for this book.
-(NB: it may be necessary to move this into the entries in the `prices` array).

 The `prices` array should contain an entry for each combination of country and currency (note that countries is an array, as often lots of countries will have